ernstal/PiStar-Tracker-keyboard-Edition/README.md

 # PiStar-Tracker-keyboard-Edition
-Autoguider using the PiCam, controlled via keyboard
+Autoguider using the PiCam, controlled via keyboard for a multi-star/object autoguider

 This star tracker is using opencv algorithms and some kind of star-distinguish-algorithms. it's just working with the raspberry Pi camera